Body Fat Percentage Estimator

 Understanding Body Fat Percentage

-Body fat percentage represents the proportion of your body that is composed of fat tissue, expressed as a percentage of total body weight.
-Unlike BMI, which only uses height and weight, body fat percentage differentiates between lean mass (muscle, bone, water) and fat mass.
-This distinction provides a much more accurate indicator of health and fitness, because individuals with high muscle mass can have elevated BMI yet a healthy percentage of body fat, while those with low muscle mass and higher fat may fall into a “normal” BMI range but carry unhealthy levels of adiposity.
+Body fat percentage is a critical metric for understanding overall health and fitness.
+It represents the proportion of your body weight that is composed of fat tissue, expressed as a percentage.
+Unlike BMI, which only considers height and weight, body fat percentage differentiates between lean mass (muscle, bone, water) and fat mass.
+This distinction makes it a more accurate indicator of health, especially for individuals with high muscle mass or those who fall into the "normal" BMI range but carry unhealthy levels of fat.

 US Navy Circumference Formula

-In both formulas, measurements are in centimeters.
-The logarithmic terms adjust for the non‑linear distribution of fat around the body.
-Because women naturally carry more essential fat (in hips and breasts), the female formula includes the hip circumference to improve accuracy.
+Measurements are taken in centimeters.
+The logarithmic terms account for the non-linear distribution of fat around the body.
+For women, the hip circumference is included to improve accuracy, as women naturally carry more fat in the hips and thighs.

 Interpreting Your Results